 For most pups, teeth cleanings are routine procedures.
 Most dogs go home on the same day, and recover within a couple of hours.
 One thing is for sure – regular teeth cleanings are much safer than the prospect of your dog developing painful periodontal disease.
 When in doubt, consult your veterinarian regarding specific concerns for your canine companion.

 How You Know Your Dog Needs Professional Teeth Cleaning

 How do you know when your dog needs his teeth professionally cleaned or need to have them examined by a professional?

-Well, just like humans, dogs should have their teeth regularly examined by a vet every 6-12 months.
-Regular teeth check-ups and teeth cleanings can help prevent your dog from undergoing more serious, sedation teeth cleanings in the future.
+Well, just like humans, dogs should have their teeth regularly examined by a vet every 6 to 12 months.
+Regular teeth check-ups and routine cleanings can help prevent your dog from requiring more serious teeth cleanings in the future.

 - Severe bad breath